riptl/docker-netem/README.md

     which needs the `iproute2` package in the target containers.
 - Relies on standard Linux tooling

+### How to check out (AppNeta specific)

+- Set up docker on Ubuntu 20.04 using [these instructions](https://docs.docker.com/engine/install/ubuntu/)
+- Open  a terminal and execute:
+  - `mkdir -p ~/git; cd ~/git`
+  - `git clone git@github.com:appneta/dockerveth.git && cd dockerveth`
+  - `git checkout docker`
+  - `git remote add -t docker upstream https://github.com/terorie/dockerveth.git`
+  - `git update`
+  - `cd ~/git`
+  - `git clone git@github.com:appneta/docker-netem.git && cd docker-netem`
+  - `git submodule update --init`
+  - `git remote add upstream https://github.com/terorie/docker-netem.git`
+  - `git update`

+Now you are ready to do work in `~/git/docker-netem`.
+You will find that `dockerverth/dockerverth.sh` is linked as a submodule of `dockerverth` repo.
+If you need to change this file, do so in `~/git/dockerverth`.

 ### How does it work?

 It uses [dockerveth](https://github.com/micahculpepper/dockerveth/tree/develop)